file3/to_scraper/README.md

 ## TODO and future consideration

-Format of description may be kept
+Format of description field may be kept

 Add more unit tests